nickbild/newrons/README.md

 The JeVois is configured to run a TensorFlow deep convolutional neural network trained on the ImageNet dataset for object detection.
 Real-time information about detected objects is transmitted via the 4-pin serial interface to the Arduino.

 The Arduino connects via WiFi to the Google Calendar API and retrieves events for the current day using information from the real time clock.
 When an object is detected that is associated with a calendar event, within a specified window of time around that event, an LED is pulsed.
+[Arduino Code](https://github.com/nickbild/newrons/blob/master/newrons_controller/newrons_controller.ino)

 ## Media